 - Yoshio and Kira (the latter of whom turns out to be a dragon) both appear in a Christmas play that the cast puts on in Miss Kobayashi's Dragon Maid.
 Bear in mind that the play was supposed to be a retelling of The Little Match Girl.

-- In Frank Miller's Wolverine, Logan's Love Interest and her husband go to see a kabuki troupe perform Chishingura.
+- In Wolverine (1982), Logan's Love Interest and her husband go to see a kabuki troupe perform Chishingura.
 Logan, watching from the shadows, remarks to himself that it's one of the best renditions he's ever seen.
 Then it turns out that the kabuki troupe are Ninja and attack the couple.
 This does not go well for them, due to Logan's presence.

 - Last Knights is a highly stylized European adaptation of the tale (albeit one directed by a Japanese director) that takes place in a After the End feudal future setting where a group of knights plots to avenge their lord after a court intrigue gets him executed.